ibm-cloud-docs/resiliency/bcdr-understand.md

 {: #read-the-docs}

 Each {{site.data.keyword.cloud_notm}} service is documented separately and includes a section on BCDR requirements that are specific to that product.
 Ensure that you review and follow the guidance provided for each service that you use.
 For help finding specific links to topics, see [Service documentation for high availability and disaster recovery](/docs/resiliency?topic=resiliency-service-ha-dr).

+### Disaster Recovery is a Shared Responsibility
+{: #DR-is-a-shared-responsibility}

+Above all, remember that DR in {{site.data.keyword.cloud_notm}} is usually a shared responsibility.
+In general terms, {{site.data.keyword.cloud_notm}} is responsible for the recovery of any {{site.data.keyword.cloud_notm}} services that have been affected by a disaster.
+The customer is responsible for the recovery of their data and in some circumstances, for recreating service instances and related configuration.
+As well as the service-specific BCDR documenation, ensure you have read and understand {{site.data.keyword.cloud_notm}}'s [shared responsibility model](docs/resiliency?topic=resiliency-resiliency-and-shared-responsibility) too.